prawnzyy/tp/docs/UserGuide.md

 | KILOGRAM | kg, kilogram, KILOGRAM                |
 | PIECE    | pc, pcs, piece, pieces, PIECE, PIECES |

+Potential Error Message
+1. Ingredient does not exist in Inventory
+   - What to do: Use an ingredient that does exist within the current ingredient list or add it in first before using.

 ### Finding the quantity of an ingredient by name: `stock`

 Lists the quantity of the specified ingredients.